vovadyach/spaceX/README.md

 # SpaceX Frontend

-## The project using the following tech-stack:
+## Current project using the following tech-stack:

 Name | Description
 | :---- | :---|